docarray/docarray/README.md

 )
 ```

-As you can see in the code snippet above, `DocVec` is **parametrized by the type of Document** you want to use with it: `DocVec[Image]`.
+In the code snippet above, `DocVec` is **parametrized by the type of document** you want to use with it: `DocVec[Image]`.

-This may look slightly weird at first, but we're confident that you'll get used to it quickly!
+This may look weird at first, but we're confident that you'll get used to it quickly!
-Besides, it allows us to do some cool things, like giving you **bulk access to the fields that you defined** in your `Document`:
+Besides, it lets us do some cool things, like having **bulk access to the fields that you defined** in your document:

 ```python
 tensor = vec.tensor  # gets all the tensors in the DocVec